CavernCrawlers/CavernCrawlers.github.io/Warrior-Mage.md

 ## Class Abilities

+### Caster Level
+This value is used to determine your character’s number of **Invocation Dice**, the maximum rank of ritual they may cast and the limits on how much they may increase a Spell's difficulty.

 ### Exhausting Magic
-If you fail an **Invocation** check, you may increase the check total by +3 per level of **Exhaustion** gained.
+You may recover expended **Invocation Dice** gaining 1 level of **Exhaustion** per die after completing 10 minutes of meditation.

 ### Magical Focus
 As part of your apprenticeship, you created a unique magical focus to aid in your spellcasting.
 This focus may take most any form (a staff, wand, amulet or similar), but must be easily seen, recognized and hand-held.
-If you attempt to cast a spell without your focus in hand, you do so with **Disadvantage** on the **Invocation** roll.
-A focus may be replaced by constructing a new one which takes 1 week in a **Safe Haven** and 50sp worth of materials.
+So long as you have your Magical Focus, your **Invocation Dice** are only removed on rolls of 1, rather than 1 or 2.
+A focus may be replaced by constructing a new one which takes 1 week in a safe haven and 50sp worth of materials.

 ### Magic User
 You can harness the power of magic with **Cantrips**, **Spells** or **Rituals** (collectively known as **Magical Arts**).
 As a partial caster, you can cast cantrips and one other of magical art (spells or rituals).
 A warrior-mage begins their career knowing two cantrips and either two spells or a single ritual.
 You will need to select a **Magical Tradition** from which your magical arts will be drawn.

+The **Attack Bonus** column of the **Mage Table** shows 2 values.
+The value before the slash is for normal attacks.
+The value after the slash is used when making Magical attacks.

 ### Sense Magic
 Being naturally sensitive to the world of magic, you may determine if a person, place or thing is magical with a **Perception** check.
 Doing so requires concentration and a few minutes; so you cannot tell if something is magical simply by being in its presence and people tend to notice when a mage is staring at them.
 You can also attempt to decipher magical writing with an **Intelligence** check.